-According to the study, “The growing digital payment landscape reflects a natural evolution of technology, not the elimination of cash.”
+According to the study, “The growing digital A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More landscape reflects a natural evolution of technology, not the elimination of cash.”
 In fact,” it says, “cash remains the durable foundation of the digital economy.”

 Overall, the study concludes, cash trails debit as the most preferred method of payment, topping the list for 28% of respondents compared to debit’s 37%.
 However, just because cash is not first, doesn’t mean it’s last.
 The coexistence of cash and debit is important in the digital ecosystem.

 Cash is trusted.
-Consumers see cash as a payment method they can count on anytime, anywhere.
+Consumers see cash as a See Payment instrument.
+More they can count on anytime, anywhere.
 It’s accepted everywhere – or so they believe – and they experience frustration when discovering they cannot use it to pay somewhere.
 So, anyone thinking about eliminating cash should think again.

 When it comes to security, the media is constantly abuzz with word of the latest security measures available for digital payments.
-Encryption, tokenization, biometric authentication: All good and valuable endeavours, but when asked which payment forms could be described as safe and secure, cash was chosen by 90%, significantly higher than other payment types.
+Encryption, tokenization, biometric The process of proving that a banknote or security document is genuine.
+More: All good and valuable endeavours, but when asked which payment forms could be described as Secure container for storing money and valuables, with high resistance to breaking and entering.
+More and secure, cash was chosen by 90%, significantly higher than other payment types.

 Finally, consumers like the anonymity that cash affords.
 Digital transactions leave a trail that today’s savvy consumer finds unappealing … not because they are doing anything nefarious, but simply because they do not want to leave a big red arrow pointing fraudsters toward their financial assets, whether those assets be debit card usage data or a personal bank account number.